Tharun777-K/Choco-sales-Dashboard/README.md

 - KPI Cards for key metrics
 - Slicers for filtering by Date, Region, Product Type
 - Applied color themes (e.g., chocolate tones) for aesthetics and consistency.

+📤 7.
+Deployment & Sharing
+- Published the dashboard to Power BI Service
+- Set up scheduled data refresh (daily or weekly)
+- Shared access with stakeholders and collected feedback
+- Made iterative improvements based on user feedback

+📈 8.
+Monitoring & Updates
+- Tracked dashboard usage and updated reports as new data sources or KPIs were introduced.
+- Maintained documentation for future enhancements or team handover.